 There is no cheating on college entrance exams or falsifying records to secure a seat at a prestigious school.
 Thomas does it the right way.

-She works with students and parents to make sure they understand what it takes to get into the college of their choice, the cost of higher education and the 21st century careers to make young adults employable.
+She works with students and parents to ensure they understand what it takes to get into the college of their choice, the cost of higher education and the 21st century careers to make young adults employable.

 Thomas has been helping families for nearly a decade.
 It all started when preparing her son for college when he was 14 years old.
 She created a strategy, leading him to study abroad for the summer at Cambridge in the U.K.